 Working Papers

 'Some Bonuses are Bigger than Others?
-Benchmark-beating Pressure and the Gender Pay Gap' Job Market Paper
+Earnings Pressure and the Gender Pay Gap' Job Market Paper

 Works in Progress